A look at the design, market and legacy of Victorian pottery

 Reproduction blackberry plate

 I wonder how these reproductions will affect the future of the business.
 Eventually, those of us who know the reproductions purely based on experience will be gone while these things will continue floating around fooling new generations of collectors and scholars and damaging the integrity of future collections in this form.
-If you doubt their ability to deceive the experts, one only need look at the Majolica Mania exhibition catalog that has a modern faux Etruscan asparagus mug from the Chester County Historical Society Museum shown as antique.
+If you doubt their ability to deceive the experts, one only need look at the Majolica Mania exhibition catalog created by Bard College that has a modern Etruscan asparagus mug with a fake mark from the collection of the Chester County Historical Society Museum shown as antique.

 There are many other reproductions circulating through the resale market.
 I have written about them in this blog over the years as I've come across them.
 I recommend that you use the search engine in the top left corner on this page to read some of the other blog posts.